Gopalpur, Yadgir

-Gopalpur postal code is 585321 and postal head office is Ramasamudra (Yadgir).
+The Gopalpur postal code is 585321 and postal head office is Ramasamudra (Yadgir).

 Gopalpur is surrounded by Shahapur Taluk to the west, Wadi Taluk to the north, Narayanpet Taluk to the east and Damaragidda Taluk to the east.
 Cities nearby Gopalpur include Yadgir, Shahpur, Wadi and Narayanpet.

 Demographics

 Kannada is the local language.
-The total population of Gopalpur is 923, comprising 453 males and 470 females and living in 176 houses.
+The total population of Gopalpur is 1,383, comprising 660 males and 723 females and living in 176 houses.
 The total area of Gopalpur is 535 hectares.